 - Parsley flakes

-Bake covered with foil for a solid hour.
+- Bake covered with foil for a solid hour at 350.
 After that, take off the foil and cook for another 10-15 minutes to brown the cheese.

 Jayme is a wife to 1 and to four little boys.
 She coupons, but isn’t super extreme about it.
 She price matches and loves it!
 While she likes to cook, she’s in the stage of life where simple is usually better.
 She never knows how many hands she’ll have free at dinner time.
 You can find her at No Regrets Living.